Mauritian Creole: Tamil loanwords

+Most of the words in French are also in Mauritian Creole.
+However, some of the words have changed their meaning slightly.

 Lexicon

 Most words come from French but are not always used in the same way.
 For example, the French article le, la, les is often fused with the noun in Mauritian: French rat is Mauritian lera and French temps is Mauritian letan.
 The same is true for some adjectives and prepositions: French femme ("woman") and riz ("rice") are bonnfam (from bonne femme) and diri (from du riz) in Mauritian.
-Some words have changed their meanings altogether: Mauritian gagn ("to get" or "to obtain") is derived from French gagner ("to win" or "to earn").
+Some words have changed their meanings: Mauritian gagn ("to get, obtain") is derived from French gagner ("to win, earn").

 Other words come from either Portuguese or Spanish.
-The word ziromon meaning pumpkin is from Portuguese, originally from Tupi.
+The word ziromon meaning pumpkin is from Portuguese jerimum, originally from Tupi jirumun.
+The word lakaz meaning house is originally from Portuguese casa.

 There are also several loanwords from the languages of the African Malagasy slaves, who contributed such words as Mauritian lapang from Malagasy ampango (rice stuck to the bottom of a pot), Mauritian lafus from Malagasy hafotsa (a kind of tree), and Mauritian zahtak from Malagasy antaka (a kind of plant).
 In some cases, as with some of the nouns from French, the Mauritian word has fused with the French article le/la/les.

 Words of East African origin include Mauritian makutu from Makua makhwatta (running sore), Mauritian matak from Swahili, and Makonde matako (buttock).

 Recent loanwords tend to come from English, such as map instead of plan or carte in French (plan or kart in Mauritian Creole).
 English words used in Mauritian Creole retain their English spelling but should normally be written with inverted commas.

-Chinese words in Mauritian Creole only number 2: these are min and malang.

-Min means comes from Cantonese and means "noodle".